iarsystems/iar-vsc-build/Extension/README.md

 ## Release Notes

+### 1.1.0-beta2

+* Fixes #38: IAR:Select Configuration does not autopopulate with options

 ### 1.1.0-beta1

 * Implement #28: Add support to generate build tasks using the VSCode built-in command `Tasks: Configure Task`.
 * Fix #18: Save all files before build. (this is actually fixed because we are now using tasks)
 * Add settings to test a generic launch script to start debugging.

+### 1.0.1

+* Fixes #38: IAR:Select Configuration does not autopopulate with options

 ### 1.0.0